Royals vs. Yankees Player Props Betting Odds

 MLB Props Today: New York Yankees

-- Clarke Schmidt (5-6) will take to the mound for the Yankees and make his 20th start of the season.
+- The Yankees will hand the ball to Gerrit Cole (9-2) for his 21st start of the season.

+- Cole will look to finish five or more innings for the fourth start in a row.

-- He has earned a quality start three times in 19 starts this season.
+- He has four appearances with no earned runs allowed in 20 chances this season.

-- In 19 starts, Schmidt has pitched through or past the fifth inning 12 times.
-He has a season average of 4.7 frames per outing.

-- He has made 20 appearances and finished five of them without allowing an earned run.

 |Opponent